NYU-CSE-Software-Engineering/cs-uy-4513-f25-team8/docs/owner-renter-communication.md

 **MessagesController**

 - **'index'** - Retrieves all message threads for the current user
-- **'show'** - displays all messages for a specific booking (ordered by timestamp)
+- **'show'** - Displays all messages for a specific booking (ordered by timestamp)
-- **'create'** - saves a new message to the database and triggers a notification to the recipient
+- **'create'** - Saves a new message to the database and triggers a notification to the recipient
-- **'update'** - marks messages as read when viewed by the receiver
+- **'update'** - Marks messages as read when viewed by the receiver